boardfish/nvar/README.md

 ## Code of Conduct

 Everyone interacting in the Nvar project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/boardfish/nvar/blob/master/CODE_OF_CONDUCT.md).

+## This gem's name

+This gem isn't associated with [sneakertack/nvar](https://github.com/sneakertack/nvar).